Our History & Inspiration

 Tellsons’ roots and inspiration go back to 1859 at Temple Bar in Fleet Street, modelled on the oldest bank in the City of London by Charles Dickens for his Tale of Two Cities.
 That bank was founded at the end of the English Civil War and still exists at the old site of Temple Bar, though the ‘bar’ itself – the old gate to the City – now stands next to St Paul’s Cathedral.
-But what does Tellsons mean to us?

-(Image: the old Temple Bar, gateway to the City of London on Fleet Street in the 1850s; and restored and relocated today at Paternoster Square).
+(Images: the old Temple Bar, gateway to the City of London on Fleet Street in the 1850s; and restored and relocated today at Paternoster Square).

 Treasury and safekeeping

+It is the Tellsons Bank that represents the single continuous thread of strength and dependability throughout the story and becomes the means of survival and freedom in the otherwise chaotic story line of this epic novel.
 Recurring themes for Dickens throughout his writing were the virtue of prudence and the ever-present threats of speculation to one’s good credit and condemnation to the Debtors’ Prison – this was the fate of his own father.
 In the environs of the Temple, Dickens rekindles the long association between the safekeeping of wealth and the law: the Temple Inns of Court had been first established in the 1300’s in the old monastic buildings confiscated from the Knights Templar by Edward II when he suppressed the order and appropriated their assets.
 The Knights had made their headquarters there in the 1180’s and had operated as the treasury and safekeeping for the estates of kings and crusaders away in the Holy Land – the precursor to what we might now recognise as modern banking.